Sk3pz/matador/README.md

 - [ ] multi-file support
 - [ ] loading and running other matador programs
 - [ ] expose API for creating libraries
+- [ ] expose lexer for linting and syntax highlighting
+- [ ] optimize and refactor